Behind The Scenes of Smashing Magazine: Interview With Our Writers

 - What It Takes To Publish A Smashing Article

 - Women In web Design: Group Interview

 - Group Interview: Expert Advice for Students and Young web Designers

 - 35 Designers x 5 Questions

 Among the people who regularly write for us, 15 agreed to answer our questions.
 We also challenged them to take a picture of themselves on the spot, with no time for make-up.
 This interview is not meant to give you any particular professional insight, even though we cover that ground a bit.
 Rather, it’s meant to introduce you to these people on a personal level.
 The illustrations for this article were created by Andrea Austoni, an illustrator from Poland who we are regularly working with.

-We still have very little information about the Web design community itself.
+We still have very little information about the web design community itself.
 How many professionals are there around the world?
 Where do they live?
 These questions are still difficult to answer precisely.
-A List Apart publishes an annual survey2, whose 2008 edition received responses from more than 30,000 people (2009 edition wasn’t published yet).
-We can perhaps imagine the Web design community as an entity, which is what A List Apart does to a large extent.
+A List Apart publishes an annual survey, whose 2008 edition received responses from more than 30,000 people (2009 edition wasn’t published yet).
+We can perhaps imagine the web design community as an entity, which is what A List Apart does to a large extent.
 But what if we focused on personality?
 What’s the first thing they do in the morning?
-What do they love and hate about Web design?
+What do they love and hate about web design?
 What is their biggest strength and worst flaw?

 If we could combine our writers into a single person, what kind of person would it be?